 plus the value of the landlord’s interest once the new lease is granted

-plus the value of any intermediate interests (if remaining)
+plus the value of any remaining intermediate interests.

-Taking the figures from the example, the calculation will be:
+Taking the figures from the example, the calculation will be as follows.

-Taking the 50:50 split between the landlord and the leaseholder, the leaseholder would have to pay half this figure – £4,237 – in addition to the diminution in the landlord’s interest.
+Because the marriage value has to be shared equally between the landlord and the leaseholder, the leaseholder would have to pay the landlord half this figure (£4,237) on top of the reduction in the landlord’s interest.

-In this example it can be seen that marriage value can considerably exceed the value of the landlord’s interest.
-Its calculation is dependent upon the estimated increase in value of the flat and, clearly, the lower that increase the lower will be the marriage value.
-This is an area where the input of a valuer with local knowledge is of paramount importance to both parties in order to provide substantive comparable evidence of the local market and how, if at all, flat values will be affected.
+As this example shows, the marriage value can be considerably more than the value of the landlord’s interest.
+It depends on the estimated increase in the value of the flat – the lower that increase, the lower the marriage value.
+It is vital for both your valuer and your landlord’s valuer to have knowledge of the local housing market so they can provide evidence of local property sales and how, if at all, flat values will be affected.

 Completing the valuation

-Using the examples above the potential valuation of the new lease, assuming no extra costs arising from intermediate interests, or compensation, would be the reduction in the landlord’s interest plus half of the marriage value.
+Using the examples above and assuming there are no extra costs arising from intermediate interests or compensation, the valuation would be the reduction in the landlord’s interest plus half of the marriage value.

-- the yield rate for both the term and the reversion;
+- the yield rate for both the term and the reversion value; and

 - the increase in the value of the flat.

-As can be seen, the amount of the premium to be paid by the leaseholder is directly in relation to the potential for increase in the value of the flat.
-In the above example, the value of the leaseholder’s flat was taken to increase by £15,000 arising from the payment by the leaseholder of a premium of £10,800.
-Therefore the leaseholder has a ‘profit’ from the transaction of £4,274 (less his own and the landlord’s costs).
+As you can see from the example, the amount you must pay for the new lease is directly related to the possible increase in the value of the flat.
+In the above example, the value of the leaseholder’s flat was taken to increase by £15,000 as a result of the leaseholder paying £10,800 to extend the lease.
+This would give the leaseholder a ‘profit’ of £4,274 (less their and the landlord’s costs).

 The role of the valuation surveyor

-- to carry out a valuation to assess the premium in accordance with Schedule 13;
+- carry out a valuation to assess the price in line with schedule 13;

-- to provide expert evidence at the First-tier Tribunal (Property Chamber), if necessary.
+- provide expert evidence at the First-tier Tribunal (Property Chamber), if necessary.

-Once the procedures are commenced, with the service of the Initial Notice, the leaseholder is committed to proceed and to pay the landlord’s reasonable costs; it is best not to enter this cycle without professional advice as to the likely cost and outcome.
+Once you give your landlord your offer in the tenant’s notice, you must continue with the process and pay your landlord’s reasonable costs, so it is best not to do this without first getting professional advice about the likely cost and outcome.

-Not all surveying practices specialise in this kind of work and leaseholders should make careful enquiries relating to the practice’s experience of the law before asking them to provide a valuation.
-For advice on surveyors who specialise in this area of the law, please contact the Royal Institution of Chartered Surveyors, or from LEASE.
+Not all surveyors specialise in this kind of work, and you should make careful enquiries about the surveyor`s experience of the law before asking them to provide a valuation.
+For advice on surveyors who specialise in this area of the law, please contact the Royal Institution of Chartered Surveyors.

 The examples are based on the same situation used in the text above, and will allow you to compare the effect of the variations.

 To recap on the original valuation:

-Assume same situation but with a lease of only 50 years unexpired
+Assume the same situation but with only 50 years left on the current lease.

 £50 x 12.233 = £612